The central bank of Indonesia, Bank Indonesia (BI), recently issued a statement about cryptocurrencies.

 Lastly, BI states “that the trade value is highly volatile” and warns people that “virtual currencies are vulnerable to bubble risks”.

-Again, the BI statement does not ban the trading, buying or selling of digital currencies, but does provide a risk warning in relation to the buying, selling or trading of digital currency in Indonesia.
+Again, the BI statement does not ban the trading, buying or selling of digital currencies.
+But it does warn about the risks of digital currency in Indonesia.

 We support BI’s comments on the risk of trading, buying and selling digital currencies.
-We’d like to repeat these warnings to our customers and we encourage responsible trading: don’t invest in anything you don’t understand and don’t invest more than you can afford to lose.
+We’d like to repeat these warnings.
+We encourage responsible trading.
+Don’t invest in anything you don’t understand and don’t spend more than you can afford to lose.

 Luno takes regulatory compliance very seriously.
-Since our founding in 2013, we have been at the forefront of digital currency compliance — taking guidance from existing financial regulations— and we've been working closely with governments, banks, regulators and financial institutions in Indonesia and around the world.
+Since our founding in 2013, we have been at the forefront of digital currency compliance — drawing guidance from existing financial regulations— and we've been working closely with governments, banks, regulators and financial institutions in Indonesia and around the world.

 We are also working closely with other digital currency and blockchain companies in Indonesia to provide the regulators with more information on the global use, evolution and regulation of digital currencies.